Apache Setup

 Create Web Directory

-Apache website files should be stored in the /var/www/
+Store Apache website files /var/www/

 directory.
 Create a directory named after your domain example.com